opencv/opencv/modules/photo/doc/hdr_imaging.rst

     :param times: vector of exposure time values for each image

-    :param response: matrix with camera response, one column per channel
+    :param response: 256x1 matrix with inverse camera response function for each pixel value, it should have the same number of channels as images.

 AlignMTB
 ---------------------------